glima/crunch/readme.md

           Path or directory to sync back from the remote server after all other work has been done.
 Each entry should be in the format `source:destination`.
 Specify multiple entries using delimiter ','.

           Example: `--copy-back "./target/release/cuter-cat.png:.,*.bin:~/my-bins"`

+      --remote-path <REMOTE_PATH>
+          Specify the remote path behavior for builds

+          [default: mirror]

+          Possible values:
+          - mirror: Mirror the local directory structure on the remote server (default)
+          - tmp:    Use a temporary directory that is cleaned up after the build
+          - unique: Use a unique persistent directory in the user's home directory for each project

   -h, --help
           Print help (see a summary with '-h')